Great fuel economy; handy hatchback; decent chassis, high-quality interior; quiet at speed; supportive front seats

 |Maintenance||1 Years/10,000 Miles|

-2016 Audi A3 Sportback e-tron -- Also new for 2016, this is a premium plug-in hybrid.
-With 17 miles of electric-only range, it achieves the equivalent of 86 mpg in mixed driving -- but, of course, it's more expensive.
+2017 Audi A3 Sportback E-tron -- A premium compact plug-in hybrid.
+With 17 miles of EV range, it achieves the equivalent of 86 mpg in mixed driving.
+More expensive, though.

-2016 Toyota RAV4 Hybrid -- This is another newcomer for 2016, and it's about time Toyota made a hybrid version of its popular compact crossover.
-It returns 31 mpg city/34 mpg hwy but has more space than the CT.
+2017 Toyota RAV4 Hybrid -- A hybrid version of Toyota's popular compact crossover.
+Returns 31/34/33 mpg, but has more space than the CT.

-2016 BMW 328d Wagon -- It's not a hybrid, but it drives superbly, offers plenty of space for people and things (maximum cargo space is 53 cu ft.) and achieves 36 combined mpg with its diesel-powered engine (with rear-wheel drive).
+2017 BMW 328d xDrive Wagon -- Not a hybrid, but drives superbly, offers plenty of space for people and things (maximum cargo space is 53 cu ft.), and achieves 34 combined mpg with its diesel-powered engine.

 Used Lexus ES 300h -- The Camry-based ES hybrid doesn't have the CT's hatchback versatility, but it compensates with superior acceleration and a plusher interior.